Skip to content

 The tidal range is from 18 to 20 vertical feet where the Bridge of the Americas crosses the Pacific entrance to the Panama Canal, at the port of Balboa.
 At low tide, the Wind Star sailing yacht’s 204-foot-tall masts passed underneath this bridge with just 6 feet of leeway.
 The name “Bridge of the Americas” symbolizes Panama’s importance as a crossroads between the world’s continents.
 From its inception in 1962, the original name of “Thatcher Ferry Bridge” was unpopular with the Panamanian Government.
 When it gained more control over the Canal, Panama officially changed the bridge’s name to “Bridge of the Americas” in 1979.
 (Maurice H. Thatcher, 5th Military Governor of Panama Canal Zone from 1910 to 1913, was the Isthmian Canal Commissioner who introduced the legislation which created the original ferry which was replaced by the bridge.) — Photographed using a telephoto lens from a roof in Casco Viejo, the colonial old town of Panama City.

 Panama Canal overview: Completed in 1914, the Panama Canal waterway is aligned 51 miles across the country’s isthmus from southeast to northwest.
 On the Pacific side, ships cross below the Bridge of the Americas to reach the Port of Balboa.
 From the Pacific Ocean up to artificial Gatun Lake, two-step locks at Miraflores plus single step locks at Pedro Miguel lift ships for a total of 85 feet.
 The triple-step Gatun Locks lower ships 85 feet down to the Caribbean Sea (Atlantic side).
 Maximizing the capacity of the 1914 locks, Panamax size ships pass through with just 18 inches to spare on each side.
-Since large ships cannot cross safely at speed in the Culebra Cut through the continental divide, ship traffic is generally from Pacific to Atlantic during daylight hours, and from Atlantic to Pacific during evenings and nights.
+Since large ships cannot cross safely at speed in the narrow Culebra Cut through the continental divide, ship traffic is generally from Pacific to Atlantic during daylight hours, and from Atlantic to Pacific during evenings and nights.
 The original 1914 Panama Canal has twelve locks (six pairs) in total — arranged so that two parallel chambers run throughout — useful for capacity, efficiency, and maintenance.
 Very few military ships cross the canal — just 0.3% of all traffic.
 Water in the locks is entirely filled by gravity from the dammed Gatun Lake.
-Drought causing low water levels has threatened large ship traffic in 2023-25.
+Drought causing low water levels (external link) has threatened large ship traffic in 2023-25.

-Completed in 2016, the Panama Canal Expansion Project — aka the Third Set of Locks Project — doubled overall shipping capacity by adding 6 Neopanamax lock chambers and new approach corridors, running parallel to the twelve original Panama Canal locks.
-Like the original locks, the new locks and their basins are filled and emptied by gravity using water from Gatun Lake, without pumps.
+Completed in 2016, the Panama Canal Expansion Project — aka the Third Set of Locks Project (below) — doubled overall shipping capacity by adding 6 Neopanamax lock chambers and new approach corridors, running parallel to the twelve original Panama Canal locks.
+Like the earlier locks, the new locks and their basins are filled and emptied by gravity using water from Gatun Lake, without pumps.
 Water is significantly conserved by 6 new water-saving basins.
 The new locks support New Panamax (Neopanamax) ships that are about 1.5 times larger than the previous Panamax size and can carry over twice as much cargo.

 A “mule” locomotive stabilizes our ship at Miraflores Locks.